Council targets weapon exports

 Cr Garad refers to Australia’s 322 defence exports to Israel in the past six years.
 Arms and ammunition exports totalled more than $13 million over the past five years, according to Department of Foreign Affairs and Trade export figures.

-“I want to know if those exported machines are being used as part of my name.
+“I want to know if these exported weapons are being used in my name.”

 “Why wouldn’t we have the right to know?